 We begin to see life as a constant hurt, each day harder than the next.
 It becomes hard to smile a real smile, hard to laugh a genuine laugh.
-Sure we enjoy some things, but we aren't truly living the joy filled life that God created for us as His children.
+Sure we enjoy some things, but we aren't truly living the joy-filled life that God created for us

 Do you remember that God sent His son Jesus for the very purpose to save us?
 Jesus shed His blood for each and every one of us so that we can life a life free of the baggage that life sometimes puts on us.
 Too many times we choose to carry the baggage of grief, fear, guilt, shame, or poverty.
 We are told we are too skinny or too fat, not good enough, not pretty enough, not smart enough or any number of other things that come up during our lives that cause us to not see ourselves as God sees us.
 We begin to see ourselves as others say that we are.

 And we look in the mirror at ourselves and we see a truly distorted image of who we are and who we are created to be.